 The "Most Anticipated Indian Movies and Shows" widget tracks the real-time popularity of relevant pages on IMDb, and displays those that are currently generating the highest number of pageviews on IMDb.

 Each title is ranked according to its share of pageviews among the items displayed.
 Pageviews for each item are divided by the aggregate number of pageviews generated by the items displayed.

-A young man (Raghu) wants revenge from those people who killed his wife and son in a bank robbery.There are two suspects in this case ,one gets escaped with money and the other get caught by the cops and sentenced 20 years in jail.
-Fifteen years later he is suffering from cancer and he has only a year to stay alive, so he want that Raghu forgive his rest of the sentenced and let him get out from the jail.
-Raghu accept his apology but only on one condition he will going to tell his partner's name.
-So after 15 years will Raghu going to find the other suspect who destroyed his life?
+A young man (Raghu) wants revenge from the people who killed his wife and son in a bank robbery.There are two suspects in this case ,one escapes with the money and the other gets caught by the cops and is sentenced 20 years in jail.
+Fifteen years later he is suffering from cancer and he has only a year to live, so he requests Raghu to forgive his rest of the sentenced and let him get out from the jail.
+Raghu accepts his apology only on one condition that he names his partner.
+So after 15 years will Raghu be able to find the other suspect who destroyed his life?
 Will he punish him and take his 15 years old revenge?Written by

 10 of 12 people found this review helpful.

 Was this review helpful to you?

 | Report this